-Good signior Leonato, you are come to meet your trouble: the fashion of the world is to avoid cost, and you encounter it.
+Pedro. - Good Signior Leonato, are you come to meet your trouble?
+The fashion of the world is to avoid cost, and you encounter it.

-Never came trouble to my house in the likeness of your grace; for trouble being gone, comfort should remain; but when you depart from me sorrow abides, and happiness takes his leave.
+Leon. - Never came trouble to my house in the likeness of your Grace; for trouble being gone, comfort should remain; but when you depart from me, sorrow abides and happiness takes his leave.

-D. Pedro.
-You embrace your charge too willingly.
+Pedro. - You embrace your charge too willingly.
 I think this is your daughter.

-Leon.
-Her mother hath many times told me so.
+Leon. - Her mother hath many times told me so.

-Bene.
-Were you in doubt that you asked her?
+Bene. - Were you in doubt, sir, that you ask'd her?

-Signior Benedick, no; for then were you a child.
+Leon. - Signior Benedick, no; for then were you a child.

-You have it full, Benedick: we may guess by this what you are, being a man.
-Truly the lady fathers herself:--Be happy, lady! for you are like an honourable father.
+Pedro. - You have it full, Benedick.
+We may guess by this what you are, being a man.
+Truly the lady fathers herself.
+Be happy, lady, for you are like an honourable father.

-If Signior Leonato be her father, she would not have his head on her shoulders for all Messina, as like him as she is.
+Bene. - If Signior Leonato be her father, she would not have his head on her shoulders for all Messina, as like him as she is.

-I wonder that you will still be talking, signior Benedick; nobody marks you.
+Beat. - I wonder that you will still be talking, Signior Benedick.
+Nobody marks you.

-What, my dear lady Disdain! are you yet living?
+Bene. - What, my dear Lady Disdain! are you yet living?

-Is it possible Disdain should die, while she hath such meet food to feed it as signior Benedick?
+Beat. - Is it possible Disdain should die while she hath such meet food to feed it as Signior Benedick?
 Courtesy itself must convert to disdain if you come in her presence.

-Then is courtesy a turncoat:--But it is certain I am loved of all ladies, only you excepted: and I would I could find in my heart that I had not a hard heart: for, truly, I love none.
+Bene. - Then is courtesy a turncoat.
+But it is certain I am loved of all ladies, only you excepted; and I would I could find in my heart that I had not a hard heart, for truly I love none.

-A dear happiness to women; they would else have been troubled with a pernicious suitor.
-I thank God, and my cold blood, I am of your humour for that; I had rather hear my dog bark at a crow, than a man swear he loves me.
+Beat. - A dear happiness to women!
+They would else have been troubled with a pernicious suitor.
+I thank God and my cold blood, I am of your humour for that.
+I had rather hear my dog bark at a crow than a man swear he loves me.

-God keep your ladyship still in that mind! so some gentleman or other shall 'scape a predestinate scratched face.
+Bene. - God keep your ladyship still in that mind!
+So some gentleman or other shall scape a predestinate scratch'd face.

-Scratching could not make it worse, an 't were such a face as yours were.
+Beat. - Scratching could not make it worse an 'twere such a face as yours were.

-Well, you are a rare parrot-teacher.
+Bene. - Well, you are a rare parrot-teacher.

-A bird of my tongue is better than a beast of yours.
+Beat. - A bird of my tongue is better than a beast of yours.

-I would my horse had the speed of your tongue; and so good a continuer: But keep your way o' God's name; I have done.
+Bene. - I would my horse had the speed of your tongue, and so good a continuer.
+But keep your way, a God's name!
+I have done.

-You always end with a jade's trick; I know you of old.
+Beat. - You always end with a jade's trick.
+I know you of old.

-That is the sum of all, Leonato.--Signior Claudio, and signior Benedick,--my dear friend Leonato hath invited you all.
-I tell him we shall stay here at the least a month; and he heartly prays some occasion may detain us longer: I dare swear he is no hypocrite, but prays from his heart.
+Pedro. - That is the sum of all, Leonato.
+Signior Claudio and Signior Benedick, my dear friend Leonato hath invited you all.
+I tell him we shall stay here at the least a month, and he heartly prays some occasion may detain us longer.
+I dare swear he is no hypocrite, but prays from his heart.

-If you swear, my lord, you shall not be forsworn.--Let me bid you welcome, my lord: being reconciled to the prince your brother, I owe you all duty.
+Leon. - If you swear, my lord, you shall not be forsworn.
+[To Don John] Let me bid you welcome, my lord.
+Being reconciled to the Prince your brother, I owe you all duty.

-I thank you.
+John. - I thank you.
 I am not of many words, but I thank you.

-Leon.
-Please it your grace lead on?
+Leon. - Please it your Grace lead on?

-D. Pedro.
-Your hand, Leonato; we will go together.
+Pedro. - Your hand, Leonato.
+We will go together.

-[Exeunt all but Benedick and Claudio.]
+(Exeunt.
+Manent Benedick and Claudio.)

-Claud.
-Benedick, didst thou note the daughter of signior Leonato?
+Claud. - Benedick, didst thou note the daughter of Signior Leonato?

-Bene.
-I noted her not: but I looked on her.
+Bene. - I noted her not, but I look'd on her.

-Claud.
-Is she not a modest young lady?
+Claud. - Is she not a modest young lady?

-Do you question me as an honest man should do, for my simple true judgment; or would you have me speak after my custom, as being a professed tyrant to their sex?
+Bene. - Do you question me, as an honest man should do, for my simple true judgment? or would you have me speak after my custom, as being a professed tyrant to their sex?